← Explore

-The Condition node
+The condition node

 The Condition node takes a variable and a comparison operator (equals, not equals, greater than, less than, contains) and routes the flow down a true or false branch.
 Connect your trigger to the Condition input, then connect the true and false outputs to different action nodes.

-The Switch node
+The switch node

 When you need more than two branches, use the Switch node.
 Define up to 16 cases, each with a value or range to match against the input variable.
 The node routes to the matching output, with a default output for anything unmatched.